bbarnes4318/pvn-voice/src/website-content/blog-voip-cost-savings.md

 *[Image suggestion: A graph comparing traditional phone system costs vs VoIP system costs]*

 ## Introduction
 In today's competitive business environment, finding ways to reduce operational costs without sacrificing quality is essential.
 One area where businesses are discovering significant savings is in their phone systems.
-Companies that switch from traditional phone services to Voice over Internet Protocol (VoIP) systems like PVN Dialer are reporting cost reductions of 50-70% while simultaneously gaining more features and flexibility.
+Companies that switch from traditional phone services to Voice over Internet Protocol (VoIP) systems like PVN Voice are reporting cost reductions of 50-70% while simultaneously gaining more features and flexibility.

 But exactly how do these savings materialize?
 Let's break down the numbers and explore the real-world savings that businesses experience when making the switch to VoIP.